 I’ve worn many hats after 20+ years as a self-employed tech guy.
 One of my favorite hats has been photographer.
-I’ve shot weddings, food, commercial products, landscapes… you get the idea.
+I’ve shot portraits, products, weddings, food, landscapes… you get the idea.

 Nowadays, though, most of my photos are taken with an iPhone out on the bike.
-These photos really only see the light of day on Strava (here’s my profile).
-Some are taken so I can remember that moment in time, while others are taken so I can share the experience with my Strava friends.
+These photos really only see the light of day on my Strava profile.
+Some are taken so I can remember that moment in time, while others are taken so I can share the experience with my Strava followers.
 I upload pics from my Zwift sessions for the same reasons.

-Just like “real” photography, though, getting a good shot on Zwift isn’t as easy as pushing F10.
-You’ve got to pay attention to your lighting, angles, background, etc. It’s certainly a more restricted environment, but there are still a lot of possibilities.
+Just like “real” photography, getting a good shot on Zwift isn’t as easy as pushing F10.
+You’ve got to pay attention to lighting, angles, background, etc. It’s a more restricted environment, but one with plenty of possibilities.
 And while it may seem silly to some, pushing the limits of these possibilities is fun for many, including myself.

 How to Shoot: the Basics